 faith is the substance of the things we hope for and is the evidence of things not seen; and this I take to be its quiddity.

 In other words, Dante has created a marvelous chiasmus between his form and his content, his signum and his res.
-The signum of Paradiso 24 is reasoned argument and syllogistic logic, the tools that lead to understanding and to intellectual “sight”, but the res of Paradiso 24 is faith, which consists precisely of believing without benefit of sight.
+The form or modality of discourse of Paradiso 24 is reasoned argument and syllogistic logic, the tools that lead to understanding and to intellectual “sight”.
+The content or matter of Paradiso 24 is faith, which consists precisely of believing without benefit of sight.

 For the rationalist, “seeing is believing”.
 For the person of faith, belief is possible without rational proof, without seeing.
 Indeed, the essence of faith, defined as “the evidence of things not seen”, is believing without seeing.